 As a business owner, you typically want to spend the most time on activities that add to your bottom line.
 This should be true no matter what stage of business you’re in.
 However, this is not necessarily the reality of many small business owners.

 There will come a time when you feel the pinch of not having enough time in the day.
 You may be busy, but time spent on productive activities may be slipping away from.
 At this point, if you want to maximize your output and thus increase your profit, then there are two ways to go about it.

-One is to take on more work and to put yourself or your business under an increasing amount of strain.
+One way is to take on more work, and to put yourself or your business under an increasing amount of strain.

-The other is to outsource work.
-There are aspects of your business model you can certainly outsource to outsiders and thereby start generating more profit and completing more work, without causing yourself a nervous breakdown.
+The other is by outsourcing work.
+There are aspects of your business model you can certainly outsource, and thereby start generating more profit and completing more work, without causing yourself to have a nervous breakdown.

 Guess which one is preferable?

 Simply stated, you cannot build a company by yourself.
 If you already have an assistant or two, and they are fully committed as well, it may be time to expand your team.